Sociology and Demography

 Dissertation

-Upon successful completion of the foreign language requirement, the oral qualifying exam, and the prospectus, students enter into the final phase of the program, doctoral candidacy.
+Upon successful completion of the oral qualifying exam and the prospectus, students enter into the final phase of the program, doctoral candidacy.
 During this period, students are expected to take another research seminar, DEMOG 296, every semester until the completion of the dissertation.
 The department does not require a formal defense of the completed dissertation.

 Required Professional Development